Senior Fitness Tips to Keep You Healthy Without Breaking the Bank

 Get Your Workout In at Home

-Health and fitness, like charity, begins at home.
-With a bit of creativity and forward planning, you can pursue an active lifestyle in a lot of different ways, starting with this handy list.
+Health and fitness begins at home.
+With a bit of creativity and forward planning, you can pursue an active lifestyle in a lot of different ways.

 - Find free workout ideas online: You can use the internet for your own research to build your workout routine from scratch.
-Healthline has a very useful post of basic strength, flexibility and balance exercises that seniors can do for free without setting foot in a gym.
+Healthline offers basic strength, flexibility and balance exercises that seniors can do for free without setting foot in a gym.

 - Create a home gym: You may even want to go as far as to make a workout space or home gym.
 (The Senior List has a guide to the best exercise equipment for seniors.)
-Exercise equipment is never cheap, but the best way to find the best deals is to look for used equipment from sites like Amazon or eBay, where you can find a treadmill for as little as $65.
-You can also take advantage of an AARP membership program, which specifically offers discounts on exercise equipment.
+Exercise equipment is never cheap, but a great way to find the best deals is to look for used equipment from sites like Amazon or eBay, where you can find a treadmill for as little as $65.
+You can also sometimes find great deals on used exercise equipment on Facebook Marketplace.

-- Get centered: If you’re interested in Yoga, Yoga teacher Jessamyn Stanley has tips for practicing yoga on a budget, from finding inexpensive classes to making your own equipment instead of buying expensive gear.
-We also have articles on ways to find cheap or free yoga classes, or you can take a free online yoga class.
+- Get centered: If you’re interested in yoga, yoga teacher Jessamyn Stanley has tips for practicing yoga on a budget, from finding inexpensive classes to making your own equipment instead of buying expensive gear.
+We also have articles on ways to find cheap or free yoga classes, or you can take a free online class.

 Eat Right

 Of course, you’ll also want to do your best to eat healthy.
 WebMD has a few basic tips for how to diet after 60, and along with focusing on more fruits and veggies and lean meats, it also warns against chasing fad diets.
-So don’t throw away money after the latest dieting programs and kits!
-Nothing can replace developing good eating habits, but there’s also lots of ways to save on groceries.
+So don’t throw away money after the latest dieting programs and kits.
+Nothing can replace developing good eating habits, but there are also lots of ways to save on groceries.

 Make the Most of Senior Discounts

-Here we have an extensive, up-to-date list of senior discounts that shows you where and how to use your Senior Discounts.
+Here we have an extensive, up-to-date list of senior discounts that shows where and how to use your senior discounts.
 Besides taking advantage of discounts offered for groceries, many of these can be used to help you pursue a more active lifestyle.

 For example, take advantage of the National Park Service’s Senior Pass, and go for a walk or jog in some of the most beautiful landscapes in the country.
 If you are feeling especially restless, races and fun runs across the country usually offer discounted entry fees for seniors.
 To find runs in your area, RunGuide.com can show you where to go and help you compare prices.